krunch3r76/entropythief/README.md

 # entropythief
 **LINUX little endian (e.g. Intel chips/little endian i.e. not Raspberry Pi/ARM) only**

+ADVISORY: entropythief does not deal with requests for a massive amount of random bytes despite, or in spite of, the recent pooled named pipe model. it is being overhauled and will utilize again a single named pipe -- and more the unix way on the second try -- while using internal memory to buffer and fill it continuously.

 get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.

 usage: